awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-console-stream.md

 # Streaming transcriptions<a name="getting-started-console-stream"></a>

 1. From the [AWS Management Console](https://console.aws.amazon.com/transcribe), select **Real\-time transcription** in the left navigation pane\.
-This takes you to the main streaming page where you can select options prior to starting your stream\.
+This takes you to the main streaming page where you can select options before starting your stream\.
 ![\[Amazon Transcribe console screenshot: the 'real-time transcription' page.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/console-stream-1.png)![\[Amazon Transcribe console screenshot: the 'real-time transcription' page.\]](http://docs.aws.amazon.com/transcribe/latest/dg/)

 1. Below the **Transcription output** box, you have the option to select various language and audio settings\.